Canon G1 X Mark III vs Sony A7R

-- Ready to shoot: Has a lens build-in, whereas the A7R requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the A7R requires a separate lens.

 - More compact: Is smaller (115x78mm vs 127x94mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the A7R).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the A7R).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.